 What Jesus is explaining in Matt.
 19. is referring that at the end of the wedding ceremony when the man and the woman had sexual union for the first time and discovered she had committed fornication, then he could Biblically divorce her.
 Fornication (or any other reason) at a later time is not a valid Biblical reason for divorce, they are bound until death- they are one flesh.
 Therefore, Rom.
 7:1-3 are in harmony to the passage of Matt.
 19:3-9.
 If the betrothal matter is discarded and not understood, then the related passages in Genesis, Deuteronomy, Matthew and Romans appear to be in contradiction.
 When Matt.
-19:3-9 are properly understood, the so-called “exception clause,” is a very strong reason against divorce to those whose spouse is still alive, even when there has been adultery.
+19:3-9 are properly understood, the so-called “exception clause,” doesn’t exist and is an erroneous misinterpretation.
 That is why Rom.
 7:1-3, and 1 Cor.
 7:39 state as long as the husband is alive.
 Marriage is a covenant, and a covenant is Biblically binding unto death.
 Therefore, Matt.
 19:3-9, Rom.
 7:1-3 and 1 Cor.
 7:39 are in complete agreement.
-There are other scriptures that show when a person marries another person whose spouse is alive, that Jesus calls it adultery- Mt.
-5:32, Mk.
-10:11-12, and Lk.
-16:18.
+Thus, when a person marries another person whose spouse is alive, the Bible calls it adultery.
+This is also stated in Matt.
+5:32, Mark 10:11-12, and Luke 16:18.
 You should see that the Bible calls remarriage when the original covenant spouse is still alive is adultery; the woman and man would be adulterers.
-More Bible scriptures will be provided in the following pages.